Epictetus/IProcess/README.md

       gem install barney

 The repository has a gemspec you can build and install from, too.
-I'm following SemVer as my versioning policy [Semantic Versioning](http://www.semver.org)
+I'm following the [Semantic Versioning](http://www.semver.org) policy.